Mayokun28/StegHub-DevOps-Cloud-Engineering-Projects/Client-Server-Architecture-MySQL/Client-Server-Architecture.md

 ### Manipulating the database

 I manipulated the database further.
-First, I created a new database and new table, inserted rows/records into table and selected all the records from the table.
+First, I created a new database and new table, inserted rows/records into the table and selected all the records from the table.

 - Create a new database